buildsomethingfun/dapp-publishing-service/README.md

-# buildsomethingfun-publishing-service
+# dapp-publishing-service

-Express.js backend that wraps `@solana-mobile/dapp-store-publishing-tools` and exposes REST endpoints for mobile wallet adapters.
+Wrapper around `@solana-mobile/dapp-store-publishing-tools` with REST endpoints for mobile wallet adapters.
 It builds partially-signed Solana transactions that a mobile wallet can co-sign and submit on-chain.

 ## How it works